It is Now Official: No More Foie Gras in California

 July, 2nd 2012

 The California foie gras ban that went into effect yesterday has crossed over the boundaries of the Golden State and the Atlantic Ocean.
 French Correspondent Caroline Connan of Bloomberg TV in Paris had read the two previous pieces I wrote about the subject, and invited me to visit the studio so Parisians could hear what I had to say.
-Just watch the video above.
+Just watch the video below.

 Then, after I made a phone call to chef/owner Gilles Epié of the restaurant Citrus Étoile in Paris, and another to Josiah Citrin’s Mélisse restaurant in Santa Monica, CA, the Bloomberg TV crews were invited in to speak with the chefs about the new law.
 Bloomberg TV has titled its piece: “Chef’s Fury at California Foie Gras Ban.”